-- 7.1 The internet provides children and young people with access to a wide range of content, some of which is harmful.
+- 7.1 The internet provides children and young people with access to a wide range of content, some of which can be harmful.
 Extremists use the internet, including social media, to share their messages.
-The filtering systems used in our school block inappropriate content, including extremist content. - 7.2 Pupils will be taught how to stay safe online, both in school and outside school.
+The filtering systems used in our school block inappropriate content, including extremist content.
+The monitoring systems enable children's search activity to be checked if a concern is raised.
+Should this occur, safeguarding policy procedures will be actioned.
+Staff are encouraged to be observant in class around children's online activity and raise concerns to the CPC. - 7.2 Pupils will be taught how to stay safe online, both in school and outside school.
 They will be taught to understand the risks posed by adults or young people who use the internet and social media to groom, abuse or radicalise other people, especially children, young people and vulnerable adults. - 7.3 Web filtering is active in every school which includes preventing access to the following: